Stock market today: Asian shares trade mixed after Wall Street was closed for a holiday

 A recent U.S. report on inflation at the wholesale level has indicated that rising prices still continues.
 Such data tend to squelch hopes that the Federal Reserve could begin cutting interest rates in March.

-In energy trading, U.S. benchmark crude added 26 cents to $79.43 a barrel.
-Brent crude, the international standard, shed 2 cents to $83.54 per barrel.
+In energy trading, U.S. benchmark crude added 30 cents to $79.49 a barrel.
+Brent crude, the international standard, shed 1 cent to $83.55 per barrel.

 Credit: AP